MR-REX/clients-to-table/README.md

 web server API and outputting them to Google Sheets.

 **Link to the generated Google Sheets spreadsheet:**

 [Generated Google Sheets Spreadsheet](https://docs.google.com/spreadsheets/d/1MoLDG4CoajnYEx_M4vD-gwwPW3VeSmZ3Jb8jhOmow5Y/edit?usp=sharing)

+> **Disclaimer:**
+> All data provided in this project, including client information in the table, is **not real** and is for **demonstration purposes only**.
+The data has been generated or anonymized for testing and development and should not be considered valid or used for any production purposes.
+Any similarities to real persons or entities are purely **coincidental**.

 ## About